Missi Bantner, Neuro-Rehab, Fitness and Integrative Nutrition Coach on Influential Women

 03What advice would you give to young women entering your industry?

-I would encourage young women entering my industry to stay curious and open-minded, while not being afraid to question what they learn and sit with uncertainty, as it often leads to deeper understanding.
+I would encourage young women entering my industry to stay curious and open-minded, while not being afraid to question what they learn and sit with uncertainty, as it often leads to deeper understanding and great innovation.
 I believe there is no substitute for experience, so I would advise seeking out a wide range of opportunities, starting within your comfort zone and gradually pushing beyond it as confidence builds.
 Just as importantly, I would focus on self-discovery—taking the time to understand who you are and who you want to become, allowing yourself to grow and change over time, and embracing mistakes as valuable opportunities for learning and personal growth.

 04What are the biggest challenges or opportunities in your field right now?